 On this webpage, in the left hand column, are links to sources of open educational resources (OER), such as Open Textbooks and Open Courses, as well as search tools to find OERs, and instructions on how to link to the eBooks and journals articles provided by the Meriam Library.

-On April 29, 2016, The CSU’s Affordable Learning Solutions (AL$) program awarded Chico’s local Affordable Learning program (CALS) a grant for $20,000 for the continued support of Chico's Textbook Alternatives Project (TAP).
-For more information on TAP, and how to apply for the 4th round of grant money, see the the TAP website.
+In May of 2017, the CSU’s Affordable Learning Solutions (AL$) program awarded Chico’s local Affordable Learning program (CALS) a grant for $15,000 for the continued support of Chico's Textbook Alternatives Project, or TAP.
+For more information on TAP, and how to apply for the 5th round of grant money, see the the TAP website.

 For those unfamiliar with the Textbook Alternatives Program, TAP's primary goal is to encourage faculty to replace their high cost commercial textbooks for free or lower cost alternatives, such as OERs, library resources, digital textbooks, or self-authored content, while also maintaining or improving the quality of student learning.